 Enjoy Fondue Anytime

-The name fondue comes from the French word “fondre,” which means “to melt”.
-Whether cheese, wine or chocolate, fondue tastes great in any language!
+Did you know, the name fondue comes from the French word “fondre,” which means “to melt.”
+Whether cheese, wine, or chocolate, fondue tastes great in any language!
 Absolutely incredible.
 So dip in!

 This post contains affiliate links.
 Disclosure policy here.